fabiomercorio/fabiomercorio.github.io/publications.md

 @InProceedings{10.1007/978-3-030-93736-2_46,
-author="Castelnovo, Alessandro and Malandri, Lorenzo and Mercorio, Fabio and Mezzanzanica, Mario and Cosentini, Andrea", title="Towards Fairness Through Time", booktitle="Machine Learning and Principles and Practice of Knowledge Discovery in Databases", year="2021",
+author="Alessandro Castelnovo and Lorenzo Malandri and Fabio Mercorio Mario and Mezzanzanica, Mario and Andrea Cosentini", title="Towards Fairness Through Time", booktitle="Machine Learning and Principles and Practice of Knowledge Discovery in Databases", year="2021",